belongtothenight/CYCU-Grade-Exporter/README.md

 # CYCU-Grade-Exporter

-This script take webpage source code and spite out csv file containing CYCU student's grade related data.
+This script takes webpage source code and exports a CSV file containing CYCU students' grade-related data.

 ## ATTENTION

-The calculation of G.P.A has not being proven correct yet, so only take it only as a proximate number.
+The calculation of G.P.A has not been proven correct yet, so only take it as a proximate number.
-Also, the auto generated G.P.A score only calculate the courses you've passed.
+Also, the auto-generated G.P.A score only calculates the courses you've passed.

 ## Develop Environment